Patch home page

 Creating an editor interface

 With the reader-facing home page design in place, I moved on to the editors’ interface.
-This is where editors edited the homepage for their associated Patch (community).
+This is where editors modified the homepage for their associated Patch (community).
 Each section on the page acted as a separate component, most of which were customizable by the editor.
 After interviewing editors and gathering feedback, I designed an interface that included only the editable components, the ability to save by section or as a whole, and the option to preview the page at any time.

 User testing

 Every user we interviewed was excited about the clarity and modern aesthetic of the new home page design.
 Even longstanding Patch readers were surprised to learn more about what Patch offers.
+We considered the designs a success and were ready to move forward!

 Next steps